 “Evie started chemo the same day she was diagnosed.
 Since then, every single day has been like a whirlwind and I still haven’t grieved for those days.

 “As a parent, I blamed myself.
 I couldn’t understand how this thing was so big inside Evie and I missed it.
-I was second guessing everything - was there something I could have done to stop this or to find it earlier?
-It turns out Wilms can be present from birth and it’s a ticking time bomb – there’s no way of telling how long Evie’s watermelon-sized tumour was growing for.
+I was second guessing everything.
+Was there something I could have done to stop this or to find it earlier?
+It turns out Wilms can be present from birth and it’s a ticking time bomb – there’s no way of telling how long Evie’s watermelon-sized tumour had been growing for."

 "“Evie fought through intense chemotherapy, followed by surgery.
 The scarring was much worse than doctors expected and her pain was so strong that they gave her an epidural.
 When her hair began falling out, that was the hardest thing to explain to her.
-The illness changed her whole personality – she's quieter and looks to me for reassurance.”"
+The illness changed her whole personality.
+She's quieter now and looks to me for reassurance.”"

-In May 2018, Evie’s wish was granted.
+"Evie-Mai’s favourite uncle had moved to Sweden and Evie had always wanted to visit him.
+We had planned a trip but had to cancel when Evie was diagnosed.
+So Make-a-Wish put that right in May 2018 when Evie’s wish was granted.
 She’d been telling everyone for months about her wish, and as soon as we got the wish pack from Wishgranter Amy, Evie picked out her outfits and packed her own bag.